bcgov/bcparks.ca/src/kong/README.md

 2. Select the BC Parks namespace
 3. Create a service account with `GatewayConfig.Publish` scope and note down the client id and client secret
 4. Download the GWA CLI from https://github.com/bcgov/gwa-cli/releases
-5. In command prompt run the following commands:
+5. In command prompt run the following commands (the first command create a .env file locally, which will need to be deleted if you need to create one for the other environment):

    ```sh
    gwa init -T --api-version=2 --namespace=bcparks --client-id=<ClientID> --client-secret=<ClientSecret>